robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Data pre-processing and splitting

-In the process, all images are converted to a .png file and manually extracted into sub-folders for easy access in the next steps.
-Then, we resize the images by running **`tf.keras.preprocessing.image.load_img()`** function to load the images with different heights and widths into PIL format, sizing 224 x 224 pixels as CNN models expect such a target size.
+In the process, all images are converted to  .png files and manually extracted into sub-folders for easy access in the next steps.
+Then, we resize the images by running **`tf.keras.preprocessing.image.load_img()`** function for loading the images with different heights and widths into PIL format, sizing 224 x 224 pixels as CNN models expect such a target size.
 A PIL Image instance is then converted to a Numpy array using **`tf.keras.preprocessing.image.img_to_array()`** function, returning a 3D Numpy array (501, 224, 224, 3).
-Last step, we also need to run the images through a preprocess input function of the model we have used, such as **`tf.keras.applications.efficientnet.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.
+Last step, we also need to run the images through a preprocess input function of the models we have used, such as **`tf.keras.applications.efficientnet.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/786e5b558be0f610d95958e3cbe30c0b0b70fc31/preprocessed%20five%20Buddha%20images.jpg" style="width:1000px;"/>
  </p>

 Finally, we split each Buddha image into three sets: train, valid, and test.
-These classes are necessary for training our model.
+These classes are necessary for training our models.
 We decided to use an 53.6% train, 13.4% valid, and 33% test formula.

 ## 3. Network Architecture
 It would be impossible for us with no high computing power to train models from scratch with massive amounts of image data.
 However, there is now a transfer learning technique that empowers us to jump-start our CNNs with the big SOTA models and their pre-trained weights.